How To Break Up With Someone You Love

 Yes, it’s possible to feel love even for abusers.
 Research on people experiencing relationship abuse has found that they often still hold positive feelings toward their partners.
 The fact that you care for someone doesn’t necessarily mean that a relationship with them is healthy for you.

-If your partner is emotionally or physically abusive, you can request help through the National Domestic Violence Hotline.
+If your partner is emotionally or physically abusive, you can request help personal and anonymously through the National Domestic Violence Hotline.
 You can connect with trained advocates through their website or by dialing 1-800-799-SAFE (7233).
 They should be able to advise you and offer assistance in making a plan to get to safety.

 Ilona Titova/EyeEm